The Playwright test runner

 test.slow

-Mark a test as slow and tripple the auto-waiting timeouts.
+Mark a test as slow and triple the auto-waiting timeouts.

 test("has title", async ({ page, browserName }) => {